 Records of the healing effects of spruce resin and methods of use date back to the time of Hippocrates.
 It was mostly used for skin diseases and injuries - healing wounds, inflammations, purulent and fungal ulcers, burns, abrasions, bruising, bruising and similar skin problems.

 The main and unique ingredient of Smrekomaz is spruce resin, which can be harvested throughout the year.

-We collect spruce resin with the help of a wooden stick, without damaging the tree.
+We harvest spruce resin with the help of a wooden stick, without damaging the tree.
 There are many spruces that have damage for one reason or another (harvesting wood, woodpeckers etc.)

 Spruce balm is applied to the skin in a thin layer, if necessary, continue with thicker layers (burns, blisters, bedsores, wounds).
 If itching occurs, stop using balm (possibility of allergic reactions).